Seagate/cortx/doc/integrations/pytroch-integration.md

 Step 5: Save the trained model directly to Cortx-S3:
--I do not save the model to my local machine first then upload it but saving directly to s3.
+- I do not save the model to my local machine first then upload it but saving directly to s3.
 We're minimizing using the local storage at all costs.

 Step 6: Load the saved model from Cortx-S3 - Inference.